yvasiyarov/swagger/README.md

 Project Status
 --------------
 This project is in an early-adopter, "Alpha," state.
-If you find a bug and think you know what the fix should be, please send pull request.
-If you want to help, please see list of TODO's at the end of this README.
+If you find a bug, please report it on GitHub (https://github.com/yvasiyarov/swagger/issues).
+If you also think you know what the fix should be, please submit a pull request to go with it.

 Declarative Comments Format